 Has one-on-one Loan Counseling improved our Default Rate?

-Our yearly statistical report will answer this question, however it will take several years to indicate a trend.
+Our yearly statistical report will answer this question, however, it will take several years to indicate a trend.

 Would a change to group counseling have an adverse affect on our default rate?